Rainwater management: Low impact development (LID)

 The term Low-impact development is commonly used in North America and New Zealand, and was first used in the United States by Barlow et al.

 Water sensitive urban design (WSUD)

 Water sensitive urban design (WSUD) is a concept widely accepted and partially acted on throughout Australia's federal and state governments.

 Integrated urban water management (IUWM)

 IUWM derives from the broader term, Integrated Water Management, which involves the integrated management of all parts of the water cycle within a watershed.

 Sustainable urban drainage systems (SUDS)

 SUDS established in a similar but separate design manual that includes Scotland and Northern Ireland as well as England and Wales, SUDS consists of a range of techniques and technologies based on the concept of replicating the natural, pre-development drainage of the site as closely as possible, culminating in a management system.

-Best management practices (BMPs)

-BMPs are structural, vegetative or managerial practices used to treat, prevent or reduce water pollution.
-Structural BMPs.
-Extended Detention Ponds.